 Baked salmon with starch (like potato or mac and cheese), Ceaser salad kit from TJs, fruit

-2. Make a batch of frozen burritos and waffles
+2. Make a batch of frozen burritos, waffles, and chili

-Instead of spending time with my husband after the kids go down or trying to get more done, I typically opt to just go to bed early.
-Knowing how important getting sleep is and how much more productive I am early in the morning, I give up my evenings for that extra sleep I know I need (now, I don’t always do this but when I don’t, I regret it!).
+Instead of spending time with my husband after the kids go down or trying to get more done, I typically just go to bed early.

 4. Be flexible with exercise